jaccovanschaik/Sudoku/README.md

 This program solves sudokus in two steps.
-The first is to find empty cells where only a single value (given the other values in the row, column and 3x3 square that the cell is in) is available, filling the cell with that value and then to do the same again with the new sudoku.
+The first is to find empty cells where only a single value (given the other values in the row, column and 3x3 square that the cell is in) is available, filling the cell with that value and then doing the same again with the new sudoku.

 The second step, which is only executed if the first one couldn't solve the sudoku, will find all possible values for the first empty cell, fill